-Offering fantastic access to Great Smoky National Park, Blount County is made up of a string of towns that offer attractions to enhance your park adventure.
-From art galleries to theater performances, plan on spending time outside the park in the county’s towns of Maryville, Townsend, Alcoa, Friendsville, Louisville and Rockford.
+Offering fantastic access to Great Smoky National Park, a string of Tennessee towns offer attractions to enhance your park adventure.
+From art galleries to theater performances, plan on spending time outside the park in Maryville, Townsend, Alcoa, Friendsville, Louisville and Rockford.
 Here are four highlights.
 And a little-known secret?
 The Townsend entrance is the closest to Cades Cove, the most popular destination in Great Smoky Mountains National Park.

 1. Get Tickets for the Clayton Center for the Arts